What is Chronicle Queue?

 Chronicle Queue is able to persist every single event and message, It records each event to a memory mapped file.

 This memory mapped file is also used for exceptionally fast interprocess communication (IPC) without affecting your system performance.
 This is especially useful when there is a need to transfer large amounts of data, its ideal for transferring data between processes very quickly on the same server or across the network.
 There is no Garbage Collection (GC) as everything is done off heap, TCP replication ensures that data is kept in sync.
 TCP replication also provides further resilience and failover, Chronicle Queue is ideal for distributed architectures especially when you wish to spread the processing over more than one machine and achieve a High level of Availability (HA).

 Enterpirse Chronicle Queue is able to distribute your messages over your network.
 Appropriate filtering improves performance and ensures that you reduce your network bandwidth requirements.

 Chronicle uses a memory mapped file to continuously journal messages, chronicles file based storage will slowly grow in size as more data is written to the queue, the size of the queue can exceed your available memory, you are only constrained by the amount of disk space you have on your server.
 Chronicle writes data directly into off heap memory which is shared between java processes on the same server.
 Chronicle is very fast, it is able to write and read a message in just two micro-seconds with no garbage.
 Typically at the end of each day you archive the queue and start the next day with a fresh empty queue.

-To see Chronicle Queue in action – run this demo on your machine
+To see Chronicle Queue in action – run this demonstration on your machine.

 Download the chronicle-demo.jar (executable jar) from here.